KAPTIOS-RESEARCH/torch-dl-template/README.md

 python main.py --config_path ./experiments/mnist/config.yaml
 ```

-### 2.1 Create a custom experiment
+### Create a custom experiment

-You can define your own experiments by simply adding following the structure of the default experiment folder (mnist).
+You can define your own experiments by simply following the structure of the default experiment folder (cifar10).
 Alternatively, if the synforge CLI is installed you can use it to create the necessary files for you :

 ```bash